GeneMachines/Binder-Finder/install.md

 Download the latest standard Python 3.3+ release (not development release) from [python.org](https://www.python.org/downloads/).

 ## Create directory in which to install BinderFinder
 `mkdir ~/path/to/dir/BinderFinder`
+and move into that directory
+`cd ~/path/to/dir/BinderFinder`

 ## Get project
-Clone this repo into the folder using
+Clone this repo into the directory using
 `git clone https://github.com/GeneMachines/Binder-Finder`
 Alternatively, download this repo and unzip into your directory.